DataBeaver/trimps-tools/README.txt

   Output layouts in numeric format compatible with swaq's TD calculator (http://swaqvalley.com/td_calc/)

+--fancy
+  Produces fancy pseudographical output.
+For best result use a 256-color xterm or compatible terminal.

 --online
   Use the online layout database.
 On startup the database is queried for the best known layout.
 As better layouts are found they are submitted to the